The 4000m ALPENGLOW project, after 300,000 photos and over 10,000 hours work, is finished. The book is now available !

 Ben Tibbetts is an alpinist, artist and adventure photographer who shoots in some of the most demanding conditions on the planet and works with some of the most successful brands in the industry.

-Between expeditions to the Antarctic and Greenland Ben has spent much of the last six years on an epic project to climb and photograph the 82 highest peaks in the Alps for “ALPENGLOW” a large format book of photographs, stories and drawings describing “The Finest Climbs on the 4000m Peaks of the Alps”.
+Between expeditions to the Antarctic and Greenland Ben has spent much of the last decade on an epic project to climb and photograph the 82 highest peaks in the Alps for “ALPENGLOW” a large format book of photographs, stories and drawings describing “The Finest Climbs on the 4000m Peaks of the Alps”.

 – Film –